The Foreign Investment Regulation Review: Bulgaria

 Bulgarian law and in particular the Agricultural Land Ownership and Use Act, enacted in 1991 and substantially amended in 2014, provides for restrictions on foreign ownership of agricultural land.
 Foreign (non-EEA) nationals and legal entities as well as commercial companies held by them are generally prohibited from acquiring farmland in the country, unless expressly permitted by an international treaty to which Bulgaria is a party.
 Companies that are directly or indirectly held by offshore companies,14 joint-stock companies that have issued bearer shares, political organisations and foreign states are also prohibited from acquiring agricultural land in Bulgaria.

-Pursuant to the terms of accession of Bulgaria to the EU, from 2014 onward the EU or EEA citizens must enjoy national treatment in respect of the acquisition of agricultural land in Bulgaria.
+Pursuant to the terms of accession of Bulgaria to the EU, from 2014 onwards the EU or EEA citizens must enjoy national treatment in respect of the acquisition of agricultural land in Bulgaria.
 In the face of this commitment (and despite of it), in 2014 Bulgaria modified its national regime by introducing long-term residence requirements for Bulgarian nationals and legal entities wishing to acquire farmland, thus creating acquisition barriers also for the EEA companies and citizens.
 In particular, the Agricultural Land Ownership and Use Act stipulates that ownership rights over agricultural land may be acquired by individuals or legal entities that have been residing or established in Bulgaria for more than five years.
 The legal entities that have been registered under the laws of Bulgaria for less than five years are allowed to acquire farmland provided that their shareholders are natural persons who have resided in Bulgaria for more than five years.
-As a reaction to these restrictions, in 2015 the European Commission opened infringement proceedings against Bulgaria.15 In November 2019, the Bulgarian government opened public consultations on a new draft law on agricultural land, which, among other things, should abolish the restrictions for EEA citizens and companies.
-As at July 2020, however, this draft law has not yet been submitted to the parliament.
+As a reaction to these restrictions, in 2015, the European Commission opened infringement proceedings against Bulgaria.15 In November 2019, the Bulgarian government opened public consultations on a new draft law on agricultural land, which, among other things, should abolish the restrictions for EEA citizens and companies.
+As of June 2021, however, this draft law has not yet been submitted to the Parliament.

 iv Certification of foreign investments under the Investments Promotion Act